chriskrycho/v4.chriskrycho.com/now.txt

 ## Projects

+* I'm reading through and am [writing about](/exploring-four-languages.html) implementing the exercises from Scott Wlaschin's _Domain Driven Design_ in Rust, Elm, F^♯^, and ReasonML.
+It's a ton of fun!
 * I published [True Myth](https://github.com/chriskrycho/true-myth), a library for safer (functional) programming in TypeScript, Flow, or plain-old JavaScript.
 You can read about the project [in its docs](https://true-myth.js.org) or in my introductory [blog post](http://www.chriskrycho.com/2017/announcing-true-myth-10.html).
-* Over the course of 2017, I've been working on making the experience of writing TypeScript and Ember.js together awesome. [typed-ember](https://github.com/typed-ember) on GitHub is where all the action is at.
+* Over the course of 2017 and 2018, I've been working on making the experience of writing TypeScript and Ember.js together awesome. [typed-ember](https://github.com/typed-ember) on GitHub is where all the action is at.
 I've also been writing a series of blog posts, ["Typing Your Ember"](http://www.chriskrycho.com/typing-your-ember/), to help people get off the ground.
-* I'm keeping track of my reading this year via my [2017 book list](http://www.chriskrycho.com/2017-book-list.html).
-One of my goals is, for new books I read, to write at least a _short_ review of them.

 ### On Hold